-Your IP address will determine which country you represent (for example, Garozzo will represent the USA if he’s in the USA).
+Your IP address will determine which country you represent.
+If you’re playing in the USA, you will represent the USA.
 If your country doesn’t have at least 10 players, you’ll represent the “Rest of World”.

 What are the dates?

 Finals: Saturday, April 3rd and Sunday, April 4th, 2021

 There’s no need to pre-register for this event.
 You can start playing at any time during the qualification phase.

 What’s the format of the qualifiers?

 The qualifiers are individual tournaments with robots – 12 boards, not-best hand.
 There are 10 BIC tournaments (daylong style) to choose from every day.
 Your top five scores count towards your ranking.
 To be ranked you need to play at least 5 tournaments.
 Finish with an average score of 56% or higher at the close of play on Thursday and you’ll progress to the BIC Finals.
 You can play more to improve your average score.

 For the Finals, there’ll be 6 BIC daylong tournaments to play, with your best 4 scores counting towards your overall ranking – so you’ll need to play a minimum of 4 tournaments.
 There’ll be 12 deals, not best hand, and the tournaments will be available 48 hours.
 Finish top and you’ll be the 2nd ever BBO BIC International Champion!

 There’s no need to pre-register for this event.
 You can start playing at any time during the qualification phase.
 Qualification tournaments can be played for 24 hours, from midnight to midnight US Central time.
 Finals tournaments can be played for 48 hours, from midnight to midnight US Central time.
 To start playing, pick any BIC tournament, click on it, and then click on the ‘Register’ button.
 You can play at any time within that 24 hour period.
 You don’t have to play each tournament in one go – you can stop if you need to, and resume later.